EtherApp/EtherApp/README.md

 ## Screenshot
 ![Screenshot 1](etherapp.png)

+You will find more screenshots on our website [http://etherapp.de](http://etherapp.de)

 This app uses the Etherpad Lite HTTP API.
 If you have any suggestions or ideas, please let us know!